Indochina Link Vietnam

 2026 Progressive Tax Brackets & Required Documents

-The new PIT Law consolidates seven tax brackets into five tiers effective January 1, 2026.
+The new PIT Law 109/2025/QH15 consolidates seven tax brackets into five tiers—salary/wage provisions apply from the 2026 tax period (January 1, 2026), with the full law effective July 1, 2026.
 Personal deductions increase from VND 11 million to VND 15.5 million monthly, dependent deductions from VND 4.4 million to VND 6.2 million per qualified dependent, effective January 1, 2026.

 The new bracket change directly impacts gross-to-net calculations for every employee—see employer payroll costs and gross-to-net calculation guide for worked examples with 2026 deductions.